 Don't just put that new towel on the bathroom hook or towel bar!

 Get it primed for softness and absorbency before the first use.
-Many manufacturers add a finish that creates a sleek, soft feel, but in truth this actually diminishes the towel's absorbency.
+Many manufacturers add a finish that creates a sleek, soft feel, but in truth, this actually diminishes the towel's absorbency.

 While these chemicals will rinse out with a few washes, you're often left with a scratchy, rough towel.

 Towels can cover co-washed clothes with lint.
-And clothes with zippers, hooks, and buttons can pull loops out of terrycloth towels and snag others.
+And clothes with zippers, hooks, and buttons can pull loops out of some terrycloth towels and snag others.

 Further separate dark-colored towels from their lighter cousins.
 This will keep both the light and dark colors intact.

-If the fiber wears best in cool-water washings, the label will tell you this.
-Otherwise, warm is best.
-Extra-hot water can fade colors and reduce the soft and fluffy towels kids (and parents!) love.
+If the towel fiber wears best in cool-water washings, the label will tell you this.
+Otherwise, warm is the best temperature to wash your towels in.

 Excessive heat wears down towel fibers.
-If they're hot (not warm) to the touch, you've over dried them.
+If they're hot (not warm) to the touch coming out of the dryer, you've overdried them.

 Some fabric softeners contain water-repellent silicone, the death knell for towel absorbency.
 So skip the fabric softeners when drying a load of towels.

-This will keep mold at bay, meaning your towels will stay fresh longer and need fewer washings (a double plus: less work for you and less machine time for the towels).
+This will keep mold at bay, meaning your towels stay fresh longer and need fewer washings (a double plus: less work for you and less machine time for the towels).